TatianaTylosky/mentor-material/mentor-field-guide.md

 **What should I do if a student wants to go way off the curriculum?**

-Hmmm.
-It depends.
-From our experience, the courses cover the foundations for building more advanced skills.
+Confirm which skills and concepts they have mastered.
+(You should gain a good sense of this during your first session and you will watch the list grow each week.)
+From our experience, the courses provide foundations for building more advanced skills.
 Understanding concepts outside of the curriculum usually takes a strong grasp of curriculum content.

 If you have a motivated student who wants to cover the course material and then extend to cover other topics, that’s great.
-But don’t let them skip past the basic stuff if they don’t understand it and get mired down in more complex topics.

-For students like that, it’s great to challenge them to complete a project and show you that they have the chops for advanced work.
-If they can’t do the easy stuff, walk them through exactly why veering away from the curriculum is a bad idea.
+Challenge them to complete a project and show you that they have the chops for advanced work.
+Only then is it appropriate to set "stretch" goals and training schedules for work which extends beyond the curricula.

 **I won’t be able to attend this week’s session**